harshitpaunikar1/iris-pca-analysis/.github/project-buildup-history.md

 - Task summary: Used the next day to keep the momentum going for Iris PCA Analysis.
 I was still piecing things together, so I focused on trying to load the source dataset and inspect feature meanings before transformation and wrote down the stuff that looked important.
 At this stage nothing was fully locked, so I kept a rough list of things that looked useful and ignored the rest for now.
 I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
 - Deliverable: I wrapped up the day with dataset notes mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2021-04-21 - Day 2: Data collection pass

+- Task summary: Circled back: the output formatting looked messy when printed, so added a cleaner display block.
+- Deliverable: Good enough to not be embarrassing.